 - Investigate options for new tree and shrub planting, noting the requirement to maintain the existing clay capping.

 - Upgrade the central blue gravel circulation/maintenance access path with a cement stabilised gravel path.

 - Implement the ‘missing link’ from the existing path network to Camberwell Road, via an unsealed cement stabilised gravel path extension.

 We will now use learnings from this process to reassess site suitability criteria prior to considering other potential sites for a dedicated dog park.

 The City of Boroondara has approximately 600 hectares of parks, gardens and reserves.
 Approximately half of all parks and reserves are designated off-leash areas for dogs, with the remainder requiring dogs to be kept on-leash whilst in the reserve.

-While there are many dog off-leash areas within Boroondara where people can walk and exercise their dogs, there are no dedicated dog parks with supporting infrastructure specifically designed to cater for dog walkers and their canine companions.
+While there are many off-leash areas within Boroondara, there are no dedicated dog parks with specifically designed supporting infrastructure.